juji-io/datalevin/README.md

 * If you need a simple durable store with a battle tested backend, give Datalevin a try.

-* If you need a im-memory store, e.g. for single page applications running in a browser, Datascript is for you.
+* If you need a in-memory store, e.g. for single page applications running in a browser, Datascript is for you.

 * If you need time travel and rich features backed by the authors of Clojure, you should use Datomic.